The Best (and Worst) Face Masks for COVID-19 Protection

 Least effective in the Duke study were the bandanna, knitted mask, and neck gaiter.
 Results of the study seemed to show that neck gaiters actually performed slightly worse than no mask at all.
 Some members of the press called this “gaiter gate” as the gaiters were thought to be the worst masks.

 However, the researchers noted that they tested only one type of neck gaiter, on one person, and that not all neck gaiters are the same.

 Other researchers did their own set of experiments and also debunked this finding.
 They showed that when a single-layer gaiter is worn doubled up, it blocks a range of particle sizes.
 (In the Duke study, the gaiter tested was not folded over.)

 “Any face covering is better than no face covering,” Dhanak stresses.
-Next, find out the times you don’t need to wear a face mask—and times you absolutely do.
+We might have to wear masks for a little while longer.
+So the knowledge is still key!

 - Science Advances: “Low-cost measurement of facemask efficacy for filtering expelled droplets during speech”

 - Centers for Disease Control and Prevention:”Personal Protective Equipment: Questions and Answers”